Am I still me — now, in my seventies? Does our identity mature as our bodies and minds grow old?

 And then the penny dropped.
 What if we live well into our 90s, as predicted?
 That changes everything.
 A huge chunk of time still lies ahead, waiting to be lived, used, and relished.
 Do I fancy 20 years in a rocking chair?
 Blimey, I’ve still got enough time to qualify as a neurosurgeon!
 But I don’t want to be a neurosurgeon… so what shape do I want these precious years to take?

 How to prepare intelligently for the bonus years?
 How to make them a blessing instead of a curse?
-On my author site I blogged about my self-inflicted year of self-improvement, Boot camp for the bonus years.
+I undertook a self-inflicted year of self-improvement, a Boot camp for the bonus years.
 In the process I learned a great deal about the weird ways in which old age looms in our minds, dreaded and unexamined, and I became super-sensitive to the plague of ageism.